sasmlange/Max-Script-Online--MSO-/index.rst

     </body>

 Okay.
 What did we do?
 On line 2 we imported Max Script Online (MSO).
-On the next line we have the body element and when the it loads it executes **MsoSetup**.
+On the next line we have the body element and when it loads it executes **MsoSetup**.
 The first parameter in **MsoSetup** is for the path to your template.
 I will put **template.html**.
 Most modern browsers do not support reading from a file that is not on the same server.
 The next parameter is for all the placeholders.
-To add them to the parameters they are added in the javascript list.
+To add them to the parameters they are added in the JavaScript list.

 .. code-block:: html
     :linenos: